Safeguarding and Child Protection

-We all have a duty to safeguard children and in these unprecedented times, it is crucial that we all work together.
+We all have a duty to safeguard children and it is crucial that we all work together.

 If you have any safeguarding concerns then please contact the school on 01432 273232 or ring the MASH (Multi Agency Safeguarding Hub) team directly on 01432260800.
 They will be able to offer advice.